Best in Manufacturing – February 17, 2019

 Commence World Trade Organization negotiations on trade-related aspects of electronic commerce.

-Instead, each country has their own national regulations.
+Instead, each country has its own national regulations.
 This makes it hard for ecommerce companies to maintain compliance and expand operations overseas.

 Cross-border ecommerce laws have been a recurring issue in the international community—the WTO first debated how to tax electronic commerce transactions in 1998.